evature/voicekit-cordova/README.md

     `result.status` =  one of  ['ok', 'warning', 'error'] `result.message` = description of the error (if status != 'ok') If the result is of type `error` (should never happen!) it means the service is currently unavailable - contact info@evature.com for details.
 If this is the case you can go ahead and hide the record-button since it will not be functional.

+ # Applicative Callbacks
+ Eva handles the dialog with the user up to the point the user requests an applicative action (eg. searching for flights).
+At this point Eva activates a callback that should be implemented by you, the integrator.

+Note the callback may close Eva chat and display a different page instead, simply hide the div with id `eva-cover`.

  ## eva.callbacks
  The currently supported callbacks are: